4paradigm/OpenMLDB/docs/en/tutorial/autofe.md

 # offline_feature_path: # write to file:///tmp/autofe_offline_feature if not set.
 If OpenMLDB cluster is distributed, you should ensure that taskmanager and autofe progress can read the path

-topk: 10 # the num of top features we selected
+topk: 10 # the num of top features to select
 ```